 - Mask Guidance – Learn what type of mask you need.
 For information on cloth face coverings from the CDC, click here.

-- Media Briefings and Board of Health Meetings – View previous media briefings and Board of Health meetings.
+- Media Briefings – View previous media briefings here.

 - There are many types of human coronaviruses including some that commonly cause mild upper-respiratory tract illnesses, like the common cold.
 COVID-19 is a new disease, caused by a new coronavirus that hasn’t previously been seen in humans.

-- These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs by people in close contact.
+- These droplets can land in the mouths or noses of people who are nearby or may be inhaled into the lungs by people in close contact.

 - It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.

-- People with COVID-19 have had a wide range of symptoms reported which range from mild symptoms to severe illness.
+- Symptoms can range from mild (or no symptoms) to severe illness.
 These symptoms may appear 2-14 days after exposure to the virus.
-Those who are not sick do not need to be seen by a medical provider.

 - Seek medical attention if you have any of these *emergency warning signs for COVID-19, get medical attention immediately:

 - Trouble breathing

 - Persistent pain or pressure in the chest